Custom Record for Custom Content Type

 Important:

-To ensure any custom employee roles that are used in your account to log in to SMT can edit and create CMS content in SMT, the permission access level for the custom records listed below must be set to Full.
+To let any custom employee roles log in to SMT and edit or create CMS content, set the permission access level for the custom records that are listed below to Full.

-Also, to ensure any custom customer roles that are used in your account to access your web store can browse and shop your web store, the permission access level for the custom records listed below must be set to View.
+Also, to let any custom customer roles browse and shop on your web store, set the permission access level for the custom records below to View.

 • CMS_HTML